 Where to Start

 From a whole systems, functional medicine perspective we always start with diet, and targeted herbs and nutrients to help up-regulate detox mechanisms.
-Please join us for our upcoming online 6 week detox program to get very specific about what to do with diet and nutrients (see below).
+Please join Bridgit Danner’s DIY Detox Summit to learn more about how you can Detox on your own.
 In the meantime here are eight things you can DIY at home for yourself.

 1. Lymph Drainage